Snowmobiles & OSVs

 744 Twin).
 An unique safety feature of the Timberwolf, it

-floats on water.
-NI had plans to build a Racing Timberwolf for
+floated on water.
+NI even built a Racing Timberwolf for

 Timberwolf before the start of the 1971 Soo I-500 race.